exprays/greenlightci-cli/README.md

 3. **Integrate with CI/CD** - Use JSON output for automated checks
 4. **Customize patterns** - Focus on specific directories with include/exclude
 5. **Use verbose mode** - Get detailed information about each feature
+6. **Use Dashboard** - Get your reports saved to greenlight dashboard

 ## 🤝 Integration